 Fund availability subject to regulatory approval and may vary from state to state.
-The availability of products, Funds and contract features may be subject to Broker-Dealer Firm approval, State approval, Broker Licensing requirements, tax law requirements, or other contract-related requirements.
-From time to time, changes are made to Funds, and the availability of these changes may be subject to State approvals or other compliance requirements.
-Please confirm with your local John Hancock Representative if you have any questions about product, Fund or contract feature availability.
+The availability of products, funds and contract features may be subject to broker-dealer firm approval, state approval, broker licensing requirements, tax law requirements, or other contract-related requirements.
+From time to time, changes are made to funds, and the availability of these changes may be subject to state approvals or other compliance requirements.
+Please confirm with your local John Hancock Representative if you have any questions about product, fund or contract feature availability.

-Group annuity contracts and recordkeeping agreements are issued by John Hancock Life Insurance Company (U.S.A.), Boston, MA (not licensed in New York).
-John Hancock Life Insurance Company (U.S.A.) makes available a platform of investment alternatives to sponsors or administrators of retirement plans without regard to the individualized needs of any plan.
-Unless otherwise specifically stated in writing, John Hancock Life Insurance Company (U.S.A.) does not, and is not undertaking to, provide impartial investment advice or give advice in a fiduciary capacity.
+Group annuity contracts and recordkeeping agreements are issued by: John Hancock Life Insurance Company of New York, Valhalla, New York.
+John Hancock Life Insurance Company of New York makes available a platform of investment alternatives to sponsors or administrators of retirement plans without regard to the individualized needs of any plan.
+Unless otherwise specifically stated in writing, John Hancock Life Insurance Company of New York does not, and is not undertaking to, provide impartial investment advice or give advice in a fiduciary capacity.
 Securities are offered through John Hancock Distributors LLC, member FINRA, SIPC.

 NOT FDIC INSURED.
 MAY LOSE VALUE.
-NOT BANK GUARANTEED. © 2025 John Hancock.
+NOT BANK GUARANTEED.

+© 2025 John Hancock.
 All rights reserved.